Sunkio/bookbot/README.md

 cd bookbot
 mv PATH-TO-YOUR-TEXTFILE /texts
 ```
-You can add as many files as you like - they will be analyzed at once in alphabetical order.
-Please check the supported file types below.
+You can add as many files as you like - they will be analyzed in one go and be presented in alphabetical order.
+Please check the [supported file types](#supported-file-types) below.

 ### Supported file types
 Currently, the following file types are supported: